Home » Food Information » Freezer Burnt Shrimp: Can You Eat Them, And What Are The Common Signs?

 Freezer Burnt Shrimp Can You EatThem, And What Are The Common Signs

-The first step to properly store shrimp in the freezer is to make sure they are clean and dry before freezing.
+The first step to properly store shrimp in the freezer is to ensure they are clean and dry before freezing.

 To clean and devein the shrimp, rinse them under cold running water and remove the shells and tails.